freeflowuniverse/crystallib/manual/core/play/play.md

 - filesystem key value stor
 - logs
 - multiple sessions
+- gittools: gitstructure
+- redis client

 > more info see [context](context.md)

 ## Session

-- each time we execute a playbook we do it in a session
+- each time we execute a playbook using heroscript we do it in a session
 - a session can have a name as given by the developer or will be autocreated based on time

 > more info see [session](session.md)